Rosemary Oil for Hair Growth: 2021 Guide

 What does this mean for sufferers of AGA?

 Well, it could mean that rosemary oil compares to Minoxidil 2% in terms of results.
-It also has less side effects, which may make it a more suitable treatment option for many people.
+It also has fewer side effects, which may make it a more suitable treatment option for many people.

 São José dos Campos, Brazil (2017)